 You will find that people who are entrepreneurial or do something to sell a product or make money in their spare time, tend to be more proactive and independent to sort issues out when they don’t know how to do something.

 What are your strengths?

-When you’re hiring someone to interact with your customers, their level of enthusiasm during the call will reflect how they will speak to your customers too.
+Besides, if you’re planning to hire a virtual assistant to interact with your customers, their level of enthusiasm during the call will reflect how they will speak to your customers too.

 6. Giving the candidate a trial run

-Training new employees is expensive and time-consuming, so by providing trial tasks, you’ll be able to ensure that you are investing your time into an employee that you see staying with your company for some time.
+Training new employees can be expensive and time-consuming, so by providing trial tasks, you’ll be able to ensure that you are investing your time and hiring a virtual assistant that you see staying with your company for some time.

 7. Training your new virtual assistant